Advice On Claiming Compensation For Being Stabbed

 The CICA cannot state how long it will take to assess your application, as this is dependent on obtaining and considering all applicable evidence to decide if you are entitled to any compensation and how much.

 However, they do state that they aim to assess the majority of applications within 12 months.
-More complex cases could take longer to finalise.
-This is to ensure that the compensation you receive reflects the severity of your injuries and their long-term impacts.
+Certain cases could take longer to finalise to ensure that the compensation you receive reflects the severity of your injuries and their long-term impacts.

 To learn more about claiming compensation for a stabbing through the CICA, you can contact our advisors.